 (Adopted September 27, 2002.
 Revised 2009.
 Revised July 22, 2012.
 Revised July 8, 2017.)

 Lesbian, Gay, Bisexual, and Transgender Individuals as a Protected Class

 Under U.S. federal law, a protected class is a group of people with a characteristic in common who are for that reason in need of federal protection from discrimination.
 Current federal protected classes include race, color, religion or creed, national origin or ancestry, sex, age, physical or intellectual disability, veteran status, genetic information and citizenship.

-PFLAG believes that lesbian, gay, bisexual and transgender (LGBT) individuals should be protected from discrimination or harassment under all federal, state and local laws throughout the United States as a protected class.
-Federal, state and local governments should insert "sexual orientation, gender identity and gender expression" along with other protected classes in applicable anti-discrimination laws and repeal current laws that discriminate against LGBT persons.
+PFLAG believes that lesbian, gay, bisexual, transgender, and queer (LGBTQ+) individuals should be protected from discrimination or harassment under all federal, state and local laws throughout the United States as a protected class.
+Federal, state and local governments should insert "sexual orientation, gender identity and gender expression" along with other protected classes in applicable anti-discrimination laws and repeal current laws that discriminate against LGBTQ+ persons.

 (Formerly Boy Scouts of America and Inclusion in Legislation.
 Adopted October 26, 2012.
 Adopted March 18, 2017.)